Shaheer-20/Shaheer-20/README.md

 🌟 **Software Developer @ Zybo Tech** | Full-Stack Developer 💻🔥

-Hey there!
+Hey there!..
 I'm a passionate developer who thrives in both frontend *and* backend development — currently crafting innovative solutions as a **Software Developer at Zybo Tech**.

 I specialize in building clean, user-centric applications using **Flutter**, exploring the depths of **Machine Learning**, and mastering full-stack technologies.
 Forever learning, coding, and transforming ideas into reality 🚀💡